kramse/kramse-labs/README.md

 ## Ubuntu and Debian Linux

 Ubuntu Linux and Debian Linux are my favourite Linux distributions for servers.
-I will use this when doing Ansible trainings or running services like DNS for trainings
+I will use this when doing Ansible trainings or running services like Docker for trainings.

 ## OpenBSD